 Top 14 Venture Capital Firms for Real Estate Startups

-To help with your search, our team has curated this overview of the top real estate technology venture capital firms.
-Think of it as a starting point to quickly identify the most relevant investors for your business.
+To help with your search, our team curated this overview of the top PropTech and real estate venture capital firms.
+Use this guide to quickly identify relevant investors for your startup before or during your fundraising process.

 Key Takeaways

-• Venture capital firms like Third Sphere, WestCap, Moderne Ventures, and ICONIQ Capital are notable backers of startups focused on the real estate sector.
+• Firms like Third Sphere, WestCap, Moderne Ventures, and ICONIQ Capital are notable backers in the Real Estate tech sector, actively investing in promising startups.

-• Once you've closed a round, our platform helps you manage your new capital with integrated business banking, corporate cards, and automated bill pay.
+• Once your funding is secured, our integrated platform helps you manage and deploy your capital with fast business banking, corporate cards, and automated bill pay.

 Which VC Firms in Real Estate Are Right for Your Stage?